JaydenB112/Reading-Notes/Code201/Class02/Second201Assignment.md

 ## Learn CSS
 1. What are some ways you can add CSS to HTML?

-    You can add CSS to HTML by using a < link > tag or you can do some limited styling inline by using the < style > tag.
+    You can add CSS to HTML by using a < link > tag or you can do some limited styling inline by using the < style > tag.   b

 2. Why should we avoid using inline styles?